shimobayashi/tiqav-quick/README.md

 # tiqav-quick
-You can pick up awesome image from tiqav so quickly!
+You can pick up awesome image as Markdown from tiqav so quickly!